David-Peede/targt_pipeline_vcf/README.md

 python3 update_hla_vcf.py
 ```

 which will create two files.
 The first file `unannotated_replaced_hla_exons.vcf` is simply an intemediary VCF file that can be deleted and the second file `annotated_replaced_hla_exons.vcf` is proably the reason why you are looking at this repo.
-Lastly, I will gzip and index `annotated_replaced_hla_exons.vcf` using Tabix:
+Lastly, I will bgzip and index `annotated_replaced_hla_exons.vcf` using Tabix:

 ```bash
 bgzip annotated_replaced_hla_exons.vcf